 Valence Bond Theory Coordination Compounds

-This theory explains the formation, geometrical shape, and magnetic behavior of coordination compounds.
+This theory explains the formation, geometrical shape, and magnetic behaviour of coordination compounds.
 However, valence bond theory (VBT) fails to give the quantitative interpretation of magnetic behaviour and also has nothing to say anything about the optical properties of these compounds.

 Few Important Questions